ctfdavis/use-next-query-params/README.md

 };
 ```

-You can provide a customized adapter to the `NextQueryParamsProvider` provider or
+You can provide a custom adapter to the `NextQueryParamsProvider` provider or
-`useNextQueryParams` hook by passing it as the second argument.
+`useNextQueryParams` hook (as the second argument).
 This is useful if you are using a
-router different from Next.js' built-in router.
+router different from Next.js built-in router.

 ```jsx
 // app.jsx